betssyglez/python/README.md

 # python
-projects I made in Python
+projects I made in Python following the udemy course: 100 Days of Code: The Complete Python Pro Bootcamp